 NYU School of Medicine’s Master Scholars Program in Humanistic Medicine hosts innovative events that explore the intersections of medicine with the arts, humanities, and social sciences.
 These events, held throughout the year, are free of charge and aim to enrich the entire NYU community.

-Stories Worth Telling: Inside the Bellevue Hospital Psychiatric Prison Ward—October 16, 2017
+Stories Worth Telling: Inside the Bellevue Hospital Psychiatric Prison Ward

-The fall 2017 colloquium featured Elizabeth Ford, MD, chief of psychiatry for Correctional Health Services for NYC Health + Hospitals and adjunct associate professor, Department of Psychiatry.
-Dr. Ford spoke about the deep complexities of mental health in the criminal justice system and how she found her calling in forensic psychiatry.
+Elizabeth Ford, MD, chief of psychiatry for Correctional Health Services for NYC Health + Hospitals and adjunct associate professor of psychiatry, spoke about the deep complexities of mental health in the criminal justice system and how she found her calling in forensic psychiatry.
 Dr. Ford also read selections from her new memoir, Sometimes Amazing Things Happen, sharing stories from her many years working on NYC Health + Hospitals/Bellevue’s jail inpatient psychiatric service.
 Watch a video of the event.

-The spring 2017 colloquium, co-sponsored by Perlmutter Cancer Center at NYU Langone, featured Dr. Siddhartha Mukherjee, Pulitzer Prize-winning author of The Emperor of All Maladies: A Biography of Cancer and The Gene: An Intimate History.
-His talk explored the history of cancer and its changing landscape within the institution of medicine—including the way the disease has been conceptualized, visualized, and treated over time.
+Dr. Siddhartha Mukherjee, Pulitzer Prize-winning author of The Emperor of All Maladies: A Biography of Cancer and The Gene: An Intimate History explored the history of cancer and its changing landscape within the institution of medicine—including the way the disease has been conceptualized, visualized, and treated over time.
+This event was co-sponsored by Perlmutter Cancer Center at NYU Langone.
 Watch a video of the event.

-Thriving Versus Surviving: The Science of Enhancing Resilience—May 10, 2017
+Thriving Versus Surviving: The Science of Enhancing Resilience

-The Office of Student Affairs hosted resilience expert Bryan Sexton, PhD, director of Duke University’s Patient Safety Center, as a visiting professor at NYU Langone.
-Resilience is about refilling the largely depleted buckets of our emotional, spiritual, cognitive, and physical reserves.
-Dr. Sexton delivered a dynamic talk to NYU Langone faculty about the prevalence and severity of burnout in healthcare and simple, evidence-based tools to cultivate resilience.
+Resilience expert Bryan Sexton, PhD, director of Duke University’s Patient Safety Center, delivered a dynamic talk to NYU Langone faculty about the prevalence and severity of burnout in healthcare and simple, evidence-based tools to cultivate resilience.
 Watch a video of the event.

-Undoctored Portraits was a visual storytelling project that resulted from a collaboration between NYU School of Medicine’s Master Scholars Program in Humanistic Medicine and NYU Langone’s Laura and Isaac Perlmutter Cancer Center.
+Undoctored Portraits was a visual storytelling project that resulted from a collaboration between NYU School of Medicine’s Master Scholars Program in Humanistic Medicine and Perlmutter Cancer Center.

-Over time, distinctive portraits emerged, in which illness was only a facet of much larger, richer, and more complex lives.
+Over time, distinctive portraits emerged, in which illness was one facet of much larger, richer, and more complex lives.

 The project produced approximately 1,500 images.
 An exhibition of 65 of these photographs was installed in the NYU Langone’s art gallery in September 2016.
 A selection of these images has been adapted for this online gallery.

-Why We Need Stories in Medicine: Louise Aronson in Conversation with Danielle Ofri and Barron Lerner—March 3, 2015
+Why We Need Stories in Medicine: Louise Aronson in Conversation with Danielle Ofri and Barron Lerner

-The spring 2015 colloquium featured Louise Aronson, MD, MFA, a geriatrician, educator, and author of the short story collection A History of the Present Illness.
-She joined fellow physician–writers Danielle Ofri, MD, PhD, and Barron Lerner, MD, PhD, in a dynamic panel discussion about the ethics, imperatives, and challenges of medical storytelling.
+A dynamic panel discussion featuring Louise Aronson, MD, MFA, a geriatrician, educator, and author of the short story collection A History of the Present Illness, alongside fellow physician–writers Danielle Ofri, MD, PhD, and Barron Lerner, MD, PhD, explored the ethics, imperatives, and challenges of medical storytelling.
 Watch a video of the event.

-The Only Difference Between a Researcher and Patient Is a Diagnosis: A Conversation with Susan Love—May 1, 2014
+The Only Difference Between a Researcher and Patient Is a Diagnosis: A Conversation with Susan Love

-The spring 2014 colloquium, which was cosponsored by Perlmutter Cancer Center at NYU Langone, featured Susan Love, MD, MBA—surgeon, researcher, advocate, author, and cancer survivor—in an onstage interview with Deborah M. Axelrod, MD.
-Dr. Love discussed her experience with acute myeloid leukemia, what it taught her about the patient experience, and how it colored her work in breast cancer research and advocacy.
+Susan Love, MD, MBA—surgeon, researcher, advocate, author, and cancer survivor—was interviewed onstage with Deborah M. Axelrod, MD and discussed her experience with acute myeloid leukemia, what it taught her about the patient experience, and how it colored her work in breast cancer research and advocacy.
+This event was co-sponsored by Perlmutter Cancer Center.
 Watch a video of the event.

-Cosponsored with the Division of Medical Humanities, this literary evening honored the late artist Frank Netter, MD, known as the “Michelangelo of Medicine,” and featured live performances of poetry and prose about the body from the Bellevue Literary Review.
+This literary evening honored the late artist Frank Netter, MD, known as the “Michelangelo of Medicine,” and featured live performances of poetry and prose about the body from the Bellevue Literary Review.
+This event was co-sponsored by the Division of Medical Humanities.
 Watch a video of the event.

-Physicians as Writers: Oliver Sacks in Conversation with Danielle Ofri—April 3, 2013
+Physicians as Writers: Oliver Sacks in Conversation with Danielle Ofri

-The spring 2013 colloquium featured bestselling author and renowned neurologist Oliver Sacks, MD, in an onstage interview with physician–writer Danielle Ofri, MD, PhD.
-They explored the ethics of writing about patients, the fundamental connections between clinical practice and storytelling, and the complexities of some neurological cases from Dr. Sacks’s book Hallucinations.
+Bestselling author and renowned neurologist Oliver Sacks, MD, was interviewed onstage by physician–writer Danielle Ofri, MD, PhD, about the ethics of writing about patients, the fundamental connections between clinical practice and storytelling, and the complexities of some neurological cases from Dr. Sacks’s book Hallucinations.
 Watch a video of the event.